 Citizens often write-in and tell us that openness is the “right thing to do” and that transparency “creates accountability”.
 Yes, there’s that.
-But the case for transparency and openness in government is as practical as it is principled.
+But the case for financial transparency and openness in government is as practical as it is principled.
 You don’t have to look very far to see how governments are leveraging financial transparency websites to save time and money.

-Earlier this year, the U.S. PIRG (United States Public Interest Research Group) released a report entitled, “Following the Money 2014”.
+In 2014, the U.S. PIRG (United States Public Interest Research Group) released a report entitled, “Following the Money 2014”.
 This report ranks the 50 state governments by their transparency efforts and provides the benefits that governments can expect by creating a financial transparency website.
 Some findings include:

 - In Texas, the comptroller’s office used its transparency website over the first two years it was launched to save $4.8 million from more efficient administration.
 For example, the office avoided spending $328,000 on a new mail sorter by instead setting up separate post office boxes to receive different types of mail.

 - Mississippi estimates that every information request fulfilled by its transparency website rather than by a state employee saves the state between $750 and $1,000 in staff time.